 Although the linking of spreadsheets to digital records has now been confirmed as acceptable, paper filing will no longer be possible.
-Rental income and expenditure details will need to be kept digitally, with HMRC using the cash basis (income received and expenditure paid in the tax year) rather than the accruals basis (income and expenditure relating to the tax year) which becomes the default position to calculate the profit/loss from 6th April 2017, provided the gross rents are below £150000 pa.
+Rental income and expenditure details will need to be kept digitally, using the cash basis (income received and expenditure paid in the tax year) rather than the accruals basis (income and expenditure relating to the tax year) which becomes the default position to calculate the profit/loss from 6th April 2017, where the gross rents are below £150000 pa.

 With the closure of HMRC's offshore disclosure facilities on 31st December 2015, the incentives of a reduced penalty for the declaration of previously undisclosed income and gains to bring one's tax affairs up to date are no longer available.
 (That is with the exception of the Let Property Campaign which is still available to declare income from rental property).